rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-best-practice.md

 ## Enable Jumbo Frames

-!!! note "The use of Jumbo frames can succeed only if jumbo-frame support is enabled on all network components in the data path (SAN switches, server NICs...)."
+!!! note "The use of Jumbo frames can succeed only if jumbo-frame support is enabled on all network components in the data path (SAN switches, server NICs...).
+The ME4 series storage array supports a max 8900-byte payload, allowing 100 bytes of overhead for the MTU of 9000."

 1. Perform one of the following steps to configure iSCSI ports:
     - In the home topic of the PowerVault manager, select Action > System Settings, then click Ports.
     - In the System topic of the PowerVault Manager, select Action > System Settings, then click Ports.
 2. In the Advanced Settings section of the panel, set the options that apply to all iSCSI ports:
     - Enable Jumbo Frames: Enables or disables support for jumbo frames.
-Allowing for 100 bytes of overhead, a normal frame can contain a 1400-byte payload whereas a jumbo frame can contain a maximum 8900-byte payload for larger data transfers.

 [*Reference*](https://www.dell.com/support/manuals/en-us/powervault-me4012/me4_series_ag_pub/configure-iscsi-ports?guid=guid-9c7ddef3-9cae-4788-b553-dffdc99c4aa6&lang=en-us)